kunalj101/python_intro_hackathon/chapter5.md

 test_object("predictors", incorrect_msg='Have you create the list of given predictors variables?')

 # Test for model
-test_function("sklearn.tree.DecisionTreeClassifier", incorrect_msg='Have you created DecisionTree object from tree model of sklearn?')
+test_function("sklearn.tree.DecisionTreeClassifier", incorrect_msg='Have you created DecisionTree object from tree module of sklearn?')

 # Test for predicted
 test_object("predicted", incorrect_msg='Have you used .predict() method?')